sap-tutorials/sap-build-process-automation/tutorials/spa-order-management-int-2-automation/spa-order-management-int-2-automation.md

     <!-- border -->![019](images/019.png)

-7. At the end you must make sure that Excel is not used by the SAP Build Process Automation anymore.
+7. At the end you must make sure that Excel is not used by SAP Build Process Automation anymore.
 Therefore, you add the **Release Excel Instance** activity to release the instance.

     <!-- border -->![020](images/020.png)